keptenkurk/BS440/README.md

 	USB device found, idVendor=0a5c, idProduct=21e8
 	USB device strings: Mfr=1, Product=2, SerialNumber=3
 	Product: BCM20702A0
+* Bluez
-* Bluez 5.44 installed
+  * 5.44
+  * 5.23-2+rpi2 (from package manager)
 * Pygatt 3.0.0 installed

 # Description
-BS440 listens for information from a Medisana BS430/BS440/BS444 or compatible bluetooth scale.
+BS440 listens for information from a Medisana BS410/BS430/BS440/BS444 or compatible bluetooth scale.
 When received, it passes the information to all found data processors found in the plugin folder.

 # Preferences
 Before using this app, copy __BS440.example.ini_ to _BS440.ini_ and personalize your settings.
-This file contains the general parameters for communicating with the scale.
+This file contains the general parameters for communicating with the scale, and which plugins to use.

 # Plugins
-Currenly these plugins are currently available
+Currenly these plugins are available:
-BS400mail: Mail the last 3 stored sets of data to the user BS400csv : Store results locally in csv and graph results through webserver
+* BS440mail: Mail the last 3 stored sets of data to the user
+* BS440csv: Store results locally in csv and graph results through webserver
-BS440domoticz: Store data in virtual sensors of Domoticz home control system
+* BS440domoticz: Store data in virtual sensors of Domoticz home control system
-BS440google: Store data to Google Fit account
+* BS440google: Store data to Google Fit account
-BS440runalizel: Store data to local Runalyze database
+* BS440runalizel: Store data to local Runalyze database

 Plugins are found in the plugin folder and named BS440pluginname.py.
 Each plugin uses its private .ini file named BS440pluginname.ini
-To enable a plugin, copy or symlink it to the name without leading underscore.
+To enable a plugin, add it to the `plugins` key in `BS440.ini`.
-Eg.: `ln -s plugins/_BS440pluginname.py plugins/BS440mail.py`

-Directions on how to install prequisits, configure and use a specific plugin is found in the Wiki
+Directions on how to install prerequisites, configure and use a specific plugin is found in the Wiki

-##mail
+## BS440mail
 Maintainer: Keptenkurk

 Last 3 results are mailed to the user mail adress as configured in BS440mail.ini

 ## BS440csv
 Maintainer: DjZU

 Data is added to a local CSV file.
 Data is presented by running plotBS440.py which starts a webserver and serves graphs to the user.

 ## Domoticz
 Maintainer: Tristan79 - Status: Testing

 Configure the Domoticz and user details in BS440domoticz.ini.
 When data is received, the sensors will be automatically generated.
 That easy!